 What are halloumi fries?

 Halloumi fries are fried sticks of halloumi, a semi-hard cheese from Cyprus made from a combination of goat’s and sheep’s milk.
 Its high melting point makes it perfect for grilling and frying.
-To make the fries, the cheese is coated in a mixture of flour and seasoning before getting dipped in hot oil.
-It is often accompanied by various garnishes and dipping sauces. (e.g. za’atar, chili sauce, marinara, garlic mayo, etc.)
+To make the fries, the cheese is coated in a mixture of flour and seasoning before getting fried in hot oil.
+It’s often accompanied by various garnishes and dipping sauces like za’atar, chili sauce, marinara, garlic mayo, etc.

 Where can I get it?